 Some events require general admission or an annual pass, while others remain free for all attendees.
 Virtual egg hunts, cruise parties, and even Easter Bunny bingos are also becoming part of the region’s Easter fun, blending traditional and modern ways to celebrate the holiday.

 With so many upcoming events listed on various event hosts’ websites, Facebook events, and local news content, it’s easier than ever to plan your Easter weekend.
-Be sure to check event dates, parking lot details, site map privacy policies, and cookie purchase policies for each location.
+Be sure to check event dates, parking lot details, site map, privacy policies, and cookie purchase policies for each location.
 Some locations even offer DIY crafts and bounce houses, making it a fantastic way to engage in friendly activities with the whole family.

 For those who love a single fun event or want to make Easter plans filled with back-to-back experiences, many communities host multiple celebrations throughout the holiday weekend.
 Whether you bring your own Easter baskets or receive them as part of an event, you’ll find something exciting to do.